oxidecomputer/helios-engvm/README.md

 environments:

 * Linux workstation, Ubuntu 20.04.01 LTS, KVM/QEMU as managed by libvirt
-* Macintosh workstation, VMware Fusion 12
+* Macintosh workstation (with an Intel CPU), VMware Fusion 12

 ## Creating a Helios Virtual Machine